How to Fix UNMOUNTABLE_BOOT_VOLUME BSOD in Windows?

 bootrec /rebuildbcd

 If you have a restore point created, then it could be the best way to fix this BSOD error.
-System Restore offers users to save the current state into a restore point.
-It is a troubleshooting utility that takes users to go back to their previous state if something bad happens.
+System Restore allows users to save the current state into a restore point.
+It is a troubleshooting utility that enables users to return to their previous state if something bad happens.

-If you don’t have created a restore point, still follow this method, as there are many Windows components and third-party optimization applications that create a restore point for the users.
+If you haven’t created a restore point, still follow this method, as there are many Windows components and third-party optimization applications that create a restore point for users.

 To use a system restore utility: